Hermits of Saint William

-The Hermits of Saint William (Williamites) was a religious community founded by Albert, companion and biographer of William of Maleval, and Renaldus, a physician who had settled at Maleval shortly before the saint's death.
-It followed the practice of that saint, and quickly spread over Italy, Germany, France, Flanders and Hungary.
+The Hermits of Saint William (Williamites) were a religious community founded by Albert, companion and biographer of William of Maleval, and Renaldus, a physician who had settled at Maleval shortly before William's death.
+It followed William's practice, and quickly spread over Italy, Germany, France, Flanders and Hungary.
 In 1256, some houses joined the Hermits of St. Augustine, while other houses continued as a separate congregation, eventually adopting the Benedictine rule.